 Map according to Tan Qixiang 谭其骧 (1987), Zhongguo lishi ditu ji 中国历史地图集.
 Wu was located around Lake Taiku in today's Jiangsu, its capital was what is nowadays Suzhou.
 The king of Wu competed with that of Yue and was counted among the five hegemonial lords.
 Yue in the end proved stronger and conquered Wu.
 Click to enlarge.

 When King Wu 周武王, son of King Wen, conquered the kingdom of the Shang dynasty 商 (17th to 11th cent.
 BC), he sent an envoy to the country of Wu, where in the meantime Zhou Zhang 周章 was ruling, a great-grandson of Zhong Yong.
-He was confirmed by King Wu as ruler of Wu, and his younger brother Yu Zhong 虞仲 was made regional ruler of a small territory located near the former capital of the Shang.
+He was confirmed by King Wu as ruler of Wu, and his younger brother Yu Zhong 虞仲 was made regional ruler of the small territory located near a former residence of the Shang.
 This small state called Yu 虞 was conquered many generations later by Duke Xian of the state of Jin 晉獻公 (r.
 676-651 BCE).

 The country of Wu became stronger under the rule of King Shoumeng 壽夢 (r.
 585-561).
-This political rise was supported by the development of an army that happened under the instruction of Wuchen, Duke of Shen 申公巫臣, a noble from the state of Chu 楚 in the west of Wu, who had fled for political reasons.
-Although Shen's motive was actually to construct himself a weapon to take revenge, he so helped Wu to become the dominant state of the southeast.
-In 570 Chu attacked Wu, and its army was utterly defeated so that the king of Chu had to withdraw into the mountains.
+This political rise was supported by the development of an army that was created under the instruction of Wuchen, Duke of Shen 申公巫臣, a noble from the state of Chu 楚 in the west of Wu who had fled for political reasons.
+Although Shen's motive was actually to construct himself a weapon to take revenge in Chu, he so helped Wu to become the dominant power of the southeast.
+In 570, Chu attacked Wu, and its army was utterly defeated so that the king of Chu had to withdraw into the mountains.

 Prince Jizha was sent out as a diplomat and undertook a long travel to all important states of the Zhou empire.
 In Lu 魯 he had the chance to enjoy and comment the ancient songs and dances.
-He also visited the court of Qi, where he urged Yan Pingzhong 晏平仲 to give up his official position and his territory in order to escape destruction.
-In fact, a lot of noble families like the Gao 高 and Luan 欒 were annihilated shortly after.
+He also visited the court of Qi, where he urged Yan Pingzhong 晏平仲 to give up his official position and his territory in order to escape destruction by other noble families.
+In fact, quite a few worthy families like the Gao 高 and Luan 欒 were annihilated shortly after.
 Jizha thereafter traveled to the state of Zheng 鄭, where he met the politician Zichan 子產 and also warned him to keep integrity and honesty to preserve the state of Zheng.

-The next station of Jizha was the state of Wei 衛, which appeared in a stable situation and governed by sincere and competent persons like Qu Yuan 蘧瑗, Shi Gou 史狗, Shi Qiu 史鰌, Ducal Son Jing 公子荊, Ducal Uncle Fa 公叔發 and Ducal Son Zhao 公子朝.
-Arrived in Jin 晉 he heard bells being played although the period of mourning for the late duke was not ended yet.
-Jizha interpreted this as a bad omen and was quite aware that in the future the power in the state of Jin would fall into the hands of the viscounts (zi 子) of Zhao 趙, Han 韓 and Wei 魏.
+The next station of Jizha was the state of Wei 衛, which appeared in a stable situation and was governed by sincere and competent persons like Qu Yuan 蘧瑗, Shi Gou 史狗, Shi Qiu 史鰌, Prince Gongsun Jing 公子荊, Prince Gongshu Fa 公叔發, and Prince Gongzi Zhao 公子朝.
+Arrived in Jin 晉, he heard bells being played although the period of mourning for the late duke was not ended yet.
+Jizha interpreted this as a bad omen and was quite aware that in the future the power in the state of Jin would fall into the hands of the viscounts (zi 子) of Zhao 趙, Han 韓, and Wei 魏.

 King Yuji was succeeded, as planned, by his younger brother Yumei (r.
 530-527).
 King Yumei died soon, but Jizha refused to become the next king, and so Yumei's son Prince Liao 僚 (r.
 526-514) was enthroned.